lmdah61/Jisho-Sidebar/README.md

 ## How to Use

-1. **Open the sidebar**: Click the extension icon in your toolbar or use the Alt+J keyboard shortcut
+1. **Open the sidebar**: Click the extension icon in your toolbar or use the Alt+S keyboard shortcut
-2. **Look up selected text**: Select any text on a webpage, right-click, and choose "Look up in Jisho"
+2. **Look up selected text**: Select any text on a webpage, right-click, and choose "Look up in Jisho.org"

 ## Installation